GreedyGame/greedygame-docs/docs/unity-advanced.md

 ### **Initializing GreedyGame SDK**
-Create a new C# Script and add the following code snippet inside Start() method
+Create a new C# Script and add the following code snippet inside Start().
+Then add this script to the new "GameObject" in the scene where you want to initialize the SDK(Ideally it should be done in the first scene).

 ``` c
 public List<string> unitList = new List<string> {"unit-1234", "unit-1235",
                                                  "float-2345"};